comnetsAD/MAML_Editor/README.md

 ### ROUTES
 The following are the main endpoints being used in the project:
-1. UploadPage endpoint: This is the main endpoint that is used to create a new page.
+1. UploadPage endpoint (CREATE): This is the main endpoint that is used to create a new page.
 It takes all the files in the request and creates a path on the disk to store them.
 Also it takes the maml doc as well as other contents and store them in the database.

-2. AdddCurrentPost: This end point is used to save a page.
+2. AdddCurrentPost (CREATE): This end point is used to save a page.
 THe saved page can be recreated on the front end.
 Just like the uploadPage, it also stores images on disk.
 Also, it creates a new Post object and save it in the database.

-3. UpdateCUrrentPost: This endpoint is used to update an already saved post object.
+3. UpdateCUrrentPost (UPDATE): This endpoint is used to update an already saved post object.
-4. GetCurrentPOst: This returns a specific post of a particular id and a particular post id.
+4. GetCurrentPOst (READ): This returns a specific post of a particular id and a particular post id.
-5. GetAllPosts: This endpoint returns all the posts of a particular user.
+5. GetAllPosts (READ): This endpoint returns all the posts of a particular user.

 ### MODELS
 The main models for our database are the